All posts by Glen Jackman

 Comparative Table: Friendship Priorities

-John MacArthur Sanctification & Purity Evangelistic “mission fields” rather than intimate peers.
+John MacArthur Sanctification & Purity Non-believers are evangelistic “mission fields” rather than intimate peers.

-Joel Beeke Spiritual Fellowship Necessary for “soul-work” and mutual accountability.
+Joel Beeke Spiritual Fellowship Born-again friends are necessary for “soul-work” and mutual accountability.

-Reformed Tradition Covenantal Unity Valued for building the “Kingdom of God” and the local church.
+Reformed Tradition Covenantal Unity Born-again friends are valued for building the “Kingdom of God” and the local church.

 The Theological Core: “The Third Party”